Domaine Pichat - Côte-Rôtie Les Grandes Places 2022

 Wine rated (2024 guide) 93/100

-The 2022 Côte-Rôtie Les Grandes Places remains marked by oak, revealing notes of wood smoke, black cherry compote, and cloves, with a touch of bourbon vanilla.
-Built around massive oak tannins, the structured 2022 is clearly built for the long term, requiring at least five more years before it can be uncorked.
-An intense and complex finish rounds it all off.
+The 2022 Côte-Rôtie Les Grandes Places remains dominated by oak, revealing notes of smoky wood, black cherry compote, and cloves, with a hint of bourbon vanilla.
+Built around massive oak tannins, the structured 2022 is clearly built for the long term, requiring at least five more years before the cork can be removed.
+An intense and complex finish rounds it all out.

 Jeb Dunnuck